Practical primary thermometry via alkali-metal-vapour Doppler broadening: Experimental procedure

 The optical setup consists of a two-laser system, as shown in Figure~\ref{experimental_setup}.
 An external cavity diode laser (ECDL \cite{Arnold1998}) serves as the seed laser (SL), which is frequency-locked to the 5S$_{1/2}$ $F_\textrm{g}=2$ $\leftrightarrow$ 5P$_{3/2}$ $F_\textrm{e}=2,3$ crossover transition of an $^{87}$Rb hyperfine pumping spectroscopy signal \cite{Smith2004} (Fig.~\ref{experimental_setup}, inset, dashed line).
 Frequency stabilisation is achieved using a lock with either laser-frequency or Zeeman modulation.
 The latter uses an oscillating magnetic field applied to the locking cell, which induces modulation of the hyperfine transition frequency rather than directly modulating the laser frequency, thereby minimising laser linewidth.

-The locked SL is directed through a fibre electro-optic modulator\footnote{IXblue NIR-MPX800-LN-10} (EOM), which generates optical sidebands at the modulation frequency ($f_\textrm{m}$).
+The locked SL is directed through a fibre electro-optic modulator\footnote{IXblue NIR-MPX800-LN-10 EOM driven by a SynthHD 10MHz – 15GHz RF Signal Generator} (EOM) \cc{-- tuneable from DC up to $16\,$GHz --} which generates optical sidebands at the modulation frequency ($f_\textrm{m}$).
 The output of the EOM is then injected into a temperature-stabilised laser diode, referred to as the amplifier laser (AL).
 The centre frequency capture range of the AL is tuned by adjusting the laser diode's current.
 This is due to the bare diode (with a typically imperfect anti-reflection coating) acting as an optical cavity, where changes in the injection current alter the effective cavity length, and consequently the centre frequency of the capture range.
 Additionally, the bandwidth of the capture range is found to be proportional to the ratio of the optical power of the SL injected into the AL to the output power of the AL. By carefully selecting the capture range, the carrier and any undesired EOM sidebands can be suppressed whilst amplifying the desired mode.
 This method \cite{Agnew2024laser} provides a well-defined optical frequency source referenced to an atomic transition with offset frequency determined by an RF generator, making it well-suited for DBT.
 It enables accurate frequency axis calibration -- ensuring precise spectroscopic measurements of the Doppler width.